The long-term evolution of Ultra Faint Dwarf Galaxies and observational implications: Methodology and initial conditions

 \subsection{\texttt{NBODY6++GPU}}

 High-precision simulations of large stellar systems are performed using \texttt{NBODY6++GPU}, a direct N-body integrator optimized for GPU acceleration \citep{nitadori2012,Wangetal2015} and parallel computing \citep{spurzem2023}.
-The code is based on the original NBODY family developed by Sverre Aarseth, able to integrate systems with up to more than one million particles on modern supercomputing architectures \citep[c.f.,][]{Wang2016,ArcaSeddaetal2023b, ArcaSeddaetal2024a, ArcaSeddaetal2024b}.
+The code is based on the original N-body family developed by Sverre Aarseth, able to integrate systems with up to more than one million particles on modern supercomputing architectures \citep[see, ][]{Wang2016,ArcaSeddaetal2023b, ArcaSeddaetal2024a, ArcaSeddaetal2024b}.

-The \textsc{Nbody6++GPU} code uses Kustaanheimo-Stiefel (KS) regularization \citep{kustaanheimo1965}, to efficiently handle close binaries.
-Single and binary stellar evolution is treated, also, with the BSE and SSE packages of \cite{hurley2000,hurley2001,hurley2002}, which have been refined and adapted to the current discoveries in stellar evolution \citep[for more information, see][]{Kamlahetal2022a,ArcaSeddaetal2024a,ArcaSeddaetal2023b,ArcaSeddaetal2024b}.
+The \texttt{NBODY6++GPU} code uses Kustaanheimo-Stiefel regularization \citep{kustaanheimo1965}, to efficiently handle close binaries.
+Single and binary stellar evolution is also treated with the "Binary Stellar Evolution" and "Single Stellar Evolution" packages of \cite{hurley2000,hurley2001,hurley2002}, which have been refined and adapted to the current discoveries in stellar evolution \citep[for more information, see][]{Kamlahetal2022a,ArcaSeddaetal2024a,ArcaSeddaetal2023b,ArcaSeddaetal2024b}.
 Although \texttt{NBODY6++GPU} is most commonly applied to star clusters, it is well suited for modeling low-density systems such as UFDs.
 In the present work, DM is not included, but its incorporation through analytic density profiles will be explored in future studies.